 [ Below is a U.S. House hearing on alternative fuels from which I’ve extracted the methanol portions.
 Just a few of the reasons why this is not an option are:

-- Getting water out of methanol is even harder to do than ethanol, and water corrodes and shortens engine lifetime
+- Getting water out of methanol is even harder to do than ethanol, and water corrodes engine hoses and seals, and shortens engine lifetime

 - There are no commercial facilities making methanol now

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: KunstlerCast 253, KunstlerCast278, Peak Prosperity]